 Well, today I have another recipe for ya using this delicious underused root veggie … celeriac (or celery root) puree.

-With cream, lots of garlic and savoury celery root this one packs a punch in the ol’ flavour department.
+With cream, lots of garlic, and savoury celery root this one packs a punch in the flavour department.

-To make a delicious low-carb meal, celeriac puree would go awesome with sheet pan honey mustard salmon and veggies.
+To make a delicious low-carb meal, celeriac puree would go awesome with oven baked cod and veggies.

-I topped this bad boy with some dabs of butter because, well, butter!
+I topped this veggie puree with some dabs of butter because, well, butter!
 You you can leave out if you wish.

 Why This Celeriac Puree is Great